TosbackCgusBridge-Bot/CGUs-versions/Mailgun/Privacy Policy.md

 While we provide these third parties with no more information than is necessary to enable these third-parties to provide the services to us, any information that you provide these services independently is subject to their respective privacy policies and practices.

-In certain situations, Rackspace may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+In certain situations, Mailgun may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 We may be required by law or court order to provide Personally Identifiable Information or Non-personally Identifiable Information to government authorities or private parties.
 We fully cooperate with law enforcement agencies in identifying those who use the Services for illegal activities, and we may report to law enforcement any activities that we believe in good faith are unlawful.
 We may need to release the information we collect to third parties when we believe it is appropriate to comply with the law, to enforce our legal rights, to protect the rights, safety or property of our business and others, or to assist with industry efforts to control fraud, spam or other undesirable conduct and as needed to support auditing, compliance, and corporate governance functions.